DOUGLAS FIR CLEAR MG FINISH

 Comparing Mixed Grain (MG) to Vertical Grain (VG) Lumber

-It's important to understand the difference between Mixed Grain (MG) and Vertical Grain (VG) lumber when selecting Douglas Fir clears for your project.
+It's important to understand the difference between Mixed Grain (MG) and Vertical Grain (VG) lumber when selecting Doug Fir clears for your project.
 Vertical grain lumber is also cut from the outer portion of the log, just like the MG lumber.
 However, VG lumber is quarter sawn so the width of the board is essentially cut radially from the center of the log.
 When there is sap included in the VG boards, it will be isolated to one edge of the board only.
 With MG Clear lumber, the sap will generally be present across the entire width of the board.
 This results in a more consistent color appearance within individual boards.
 Mixed Grain (MG) clears are often considered "paint grade" but they certainly can take a clear finish just as well.
 Customers also frequently stain their Douglas Fir MG clear projects in order to show the natural beauty of the wood grain while evening out the color and getting the precise final color they desire.

 Douglas Fir Mixed Grain (MG) Clear - Old Growth & Second Growth